 As highlighted by the Council, in the operational measures approved in December 2018, disrupting smugglers' online communication can be of particular value.
-The number of referrals of online content by Europol's EU Internet Referral Unit to internet service providers has increased by more than 35% since last year, and the success rate of removal has reached 98%.
+The number of referrals of online content related to migrant smuggling by Europol's EU Internet Referral Unit to internet service providers has steadily increased since 2015 and the success rate of removal has reached 98%.